fgclue/qsl-for-vscode/src/README.md

 ## Why does QSL stand for QuickShortcutLanguage?
 It is because QSL originally was made for creating Shortcuts as .exe files.

-## Why does QSL compile to C++ and not binary?
+## What does QSL compile to?
-I am way too bad at coding to make it compile to binary.
+QSL is transpiled and not compile.
+It transpiles to C++.

 ## What file format does QSL use?
 It uses .qsl as a file format.